-In the last year, at least half a dozen people we know have gone to Paris and asked me for advice before their trip.
-Our last trip to Paris was for a full week in March of 2016, and while I have not written about that here yet (coming soon), we’ve been to Paris many times over the years and I’m happy to share what I’ve learned during the planning process.
+Several people we know have asked for advice on planning a trip to Paris in the last few years and rather than keep sending out the same emails over and over, I thought I’d post my tips here.
+We’ve been to Paris many times over the years and I’m happy to share what I’ve learned during the planning process.
 This is not comprehensive by any means, but more of something to get you started for doing your own planning.

 Accommodation and Restaurants: